UPDATED BY

 Disadvantages of Using Police Robots

-Some fear that robots might do more harm than good.
-Even the NYPD canceled its use of Boston Dynamics’ “Digidog” in 2021, after receiving backlash from the community and public officials.
 While robots might not have an inherent racial bias, for instance, that doesn’t mean the underlying AI technology is perfect.
 In fact, as MIT Media Lab researcher Joy Buolamwini found, it’s not even adequate: People with dark skin are misidentified by facial analysis software far more often than their lighter-skinned counterparts.
 Some of these police robots employ that sort of technology.

 “People of color are in fact the global majority,” Buolamwini told Boston Magazine.
 “The majority of the world, who I like to call the under-sampled majority, aren’t being represented within the training data or the benchmark data used to validate artificial intelligence systems.
 We’re fooling ourselves about how much progress we’ve made.”

 She added that those who already are more likely to be targeted by police “are least represented [in face-recognition code],” which puts them “at higher risk of being misidentified as a criminal suspect.
-Because we live in a society that reflects historical biases that continuing to this day, we have to confront the kind of data we’re generating, the kind of data we’re collecting, how we’re analyzing it.
+Because we live in a society that reflects historical biases that continue to this day, we have to confront the kind of data we’re generating, the kind of data we’re collecting, how we’re analyzing it.
 And we need to do it with diverse eyes in the room, diverse experiences and more gender parity.”

 Using robots to deal with mentally ill suspects is a risky proposition, too, as evidenced by Maine police blowing up a civilian’s house in 2018.